Iharshp/DesignAndSimulationOfSecondOrderActiveBandPassFilters/README.md

 3. Run the simulation to analyze the filter's performance.
 4. Review the output plots for frequency response and quality factor.

-## 📧 Contact
-For queries or feedback, feel free to reach out via [email/contact details].